jokecamp/jokecamp.com/_posts/2014-03-08-guide-to-football-and-soccer-data-and-apis.markdown

 <a name="CrowdScores"></a>
 #### CrowdScores and FastestLiveScores API

 [CrowdScores](https://crowdscores.com/) is a UK company that uses a crowd-sourcing football data collection process.
 You sign up for an account and report game events to their servers.
-They have web/iphone/android interfaces for reporting.
-They reward the top data reporters.
+They have iPhone and android apps for reporting.
 The collected data is then available as an API on [FastestLiveScores.com](http://fastestlivescores.com/).
 They currently offer [three different API tiers](http://fastestlivescores.com/live-scores-api-feed/).
 Free trial ($0), Basic ($100 per month) and Pro (price unlisted).
 View the [API documentation](https://api.crowdscores.com/docs/v1#).

 Example endpoints and parameters: